carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 ### Benefits

-By updating workflows to use OIDC tokens, we can adopt the following good security practices:
+By updating workflows to use OIDC tokens, we can adopt the following recommended security practices:

-- No cloud secrets: No need to duplicate cloud credentials as long-lived GitHub secrets.
+- **No cloud secrets**: No need to duplicate cloud credentials as long-lived GitHub secrets.
 Instead, you can configure the OIDC trust on GCP, and then update workflows to request a short-lived access token from the cloud provider through OIDC.
-- Authentication and authorization management: Will have more granular control over how workflows can use credentials and also you can control access to cloud resources.
+- **Authentication and authorization management**: Will have more granular control over how workflows can use credentials and also you can control access to cloud resources.
-- Rotating credentials: With OIDC, cloud provider issues a short-lived access token that is only valid for a single job, and then automatically expires.
+- **Rotating credentials**: With OIDC, cloud provider issues a short-lived access token that is only valid for a single job, and then automatically expires.

 ### How